-A general solution to this problem does not exist, but this question has been investigated in various settings, by Grothendieck, Dajano Tossici \cite{Tossici} and Marco Antei \cite{Ant}, amongst others.
-For example, the case when $G$ is a constant group scheme of order coprime to $p$ and $\mathcal{X}\to \Spec(R)$ is smooth with geometrically connected fibers is known to have a solution; see \cite[X, \S 3.1 and \S 3.6]{Groth2}.\\
+A general solution to this problem does not exist, but this question has been investigated in various settings by Grothendieck, Tossici \cite{Tossici} and Antei \cite{Ant}, amongst others.
+For example, the case when $G$ is a constant group scheme of order coprime to $p$ and $\mathcal{X}\to \Spec(R)$ is smooth with geometrically connected fibers does have a solution; see \cite[X, \S 3.1 and \S 3.6]{Groth2}.\\

-A natural strategy consists of first looking for a model of $G$ that is finite and flat (if any) and then, focusing on the extension of the $G$-torsor.
+A natural strategy consists in first looking for a model of $G$ that is finite and flat (if any), and then focusing on the extension of the $G$-torsor.
 For instance, this has been done by Tossici in the case where $p$ divides $|G|$ \cite{Tossici}.
-He studied the extension of torsors under finite and flat commutative group schemes over local schemes under some extra assumptions.
+He studied the extension of torsors under commutative finite flat group schemes over local schemes under some extra assumptions.
 Moreover he also studied, using the so-called effective models, the extension of $\Z/p\Z$-torsors and $\Z/p^2\Z$-torsors imposing the normality of $\mathcal{Y}$. \\

 Antei and Emsalem approached the issue with a different point of view in \cite{Antei}.
-With the assumption that $G$ is affine (but not necessarily commutative), since an $R$-model of $G$ that is finite and flat does not always exist, they choose to work with a more general model of $G$ that is flat but only quasi-finite, and then, extend the torsor over some scheme $\mathcal{X}'$, which is obtained by modifying the special fiber of $\mathcal{X}$ (where $\mathcal{X}$ is given as in the beginning of the Introduction).
+With the assumption that $G$ is affine (but not necessarily commutative), since an $R$-model of $G$ that is finite and flat does not always exist, they choose to work with a more general model of $G$ that is flat but only quasi-finite, and then extend the torsor over some scheme $\mathcal{X}'$, which is obtained by modifying the special fiber of $\mathcal{X}$.
 By allowing such models of $G$, they solved the problem of extending any $G$-torsor up to a modification of $\mathcal{X}$, without any assumptions on the residue characteristic.
 When $\mathcal{X}$ is a relative curve, this modification is obtained by performing a finite sequence of N\'eron blow-ups of $\mathcal{X}$ along closed subschemes of the special fiber. \\

 Now, if $Q$ is a rational point on $X$, the data of a pointed torsor over $X$ (relative to $Q$) is equivalent to that of a torsor which is trivial when restricted to $Q$.
 Futhermore, we have the following bijective correspondence: